Stacey Scott – Chair

 Stacey has been a Trustee of Community Foundations of New Zealand since its inception in 2012 and was appointed the Chair of CFNZ in September 2016.
 Based in Timaru, Stacey owns and operates a Project Management Company which specialises in facilitation of large community projects in the South Canterbury region.
 Stacey currently leads the Hunter Downs Water project a concept irrigation scheme that will take water from the Waitaki River as far north as Timaru.
 She has been involved in big projects in South Canterbury, including the CBAY Aquatic Centre and the MRI Scanner projects.
 Stacey is Chair of Creative Corner Early Learning Centre, and a Trustee of the Rose Festival Charitable Trust.

 “Community Foundations are set up to encourage personal philanthropy at a local level.
-Community Foundations play a crucial role in how people give back where communities need it most.
+They play a crucial role in how people give back where communities need it most.
 We connect people, families and businesses with causes that inspire them.
 We help donors realise their philanthropic goals by matching their interests with community needs and finding innovative ways to make every donation count.

 We are seeing an exciting time of growth in New Zealand and we are really inspired by the work happening across the country.
 Our vision is to make a vibrant community foundation available to every New Zealander and the exciting bit is that we have the people, the passion and the belief to make that happen.”

 Bill Holland helped establish the Acorn Foundation in 2003 and Chaired the Foundation for its first eight years.
 When Community Foundations of New Zealand was established he was elected Chair from 2013-2016.